near/discovery-docs/docs/social/tech.md

 ### Near Social VM

-The Near Social VM is a virtual machine that executes the widgets' code.
+The Near Social VM is a virtual machine that executes the components' code.
-It's a sandboxed environment that allows to render widgets in a secure way.
+It's a sandboxed environment that allows to render components in a secure way.

 I highly recommend getting yourself familiar with [ReactJS](https://reactjs.org/) and go through the [React tutorial](https://reactjs.org/tutorial/tutorial.html).
-It will help you to understand how to use widgets better.
+It will help you to understand how to use components better.

-Widgets are like a React functional components, but with omitted function declaration.
+Components are like a React functional components, but with omitted function declaration.
 For example, in a React you would write:
 ```jsx
 function MyComponent(props) {